JoshuaKGoldberg/speaker-rider/README.md

 At the very least:

 - At least one speaker should be someone who is not already well-known on the speaking circuit.
-- At least 30% of your total speaker lineup should not be cisgender men.
+- At least ~30% of your total speaker lineup should not be white cisgender men.
 - Speakers who are a member of an underrepresented group shouldn't be exclusively invited to speak about their experiences as a member of that group (unless that is a theme of the conference).

 ## Fixing Violations